rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

     selectedButton = details.buttons.GetChild(event.GetData())
 ```

 If the button’s id is “play” we open the video player and send the appropriate arguments to find the content data.
-Otherwise if the selected button is the “episodes” then you need to show the episode picker screen.
+Otherwise if the selected button is the “episodes” then you need to show the episode picker View.

 ```
 if selectedButton.id = "play"
     OpenVideoPlayer(details.content, details.itemFocused, details.isContentList)
 else if selectedButton.id = "episodes"
-    ShowEpisodePickerScreen(details.currentItem.seasons)
+    ShowEpisodePickerView(details.currentItem.seasons)
 end if
 ```

-Going back to the ShowDetailsScreen() function, we show the details screen and return the object.
+Going back to the ShowDetailsView() function, we show the details View and return the object.

 ```
 m.top.ComponentController.callFunc("show", {